Why young eastern German voters support the far-right AfD | DW | 11.06.2021

 So what do you do when a teenager tells you something like that?
 "Well, the main thing is to counter it with facts, and express my belief that Hitler was a criminal," he said.
 "Too often we see that far-right opinions aren't being contradicted — instead, we see people say, 'Oh well, that's just your opinion'."

 Kerstin Völkl of Halle University believes there's less awareness among young eastern Germans about the importance of both democracy itself and how important a functioning civil society is for democracy.
-"And then they fail to recognize what a danger far-right tendencies present," she said.
+The result is less apathy about racism.
+"They fail to recognize what a danger far-right tendencies present," she said.

 While you're here: Every Tuesday, DW editors round up what is happening in German politics and society, with an eye toward understanding this year’s elections and beyond.
 You can sign up here for the weekly email newsletter Berlin Briefing, to stay on top of developments as Germany enters the post-Merkel era.